 And finally, consider the following question:

 What can Christians learn from Justin Martyr’s approach to non-Christians today?
-Please comment below.
-Also, please check out the featured book below.
+Please comment below and don’t forget to subscribe.
 Thank you!

 - St. Justin Martyr, Catholic Faith and Reason website: https://www.catholicfaithandreason.org/st-justin-the-martyr-105-165-ad.html